 - To ensure that our Water District is transparent and compliant with governmental policies and regulations

 To establish the strategic direction and policies of the District, while providing our service area with the highest quality of clean, safe, and healthy supply of water at the lowest possible rates

 With your support, I am very proud of the work I have accomplished as a Director and Board Vice President at Orchard Dale Water District.

-Director Dolor is an active member of St. Gregory the Great parish and its surrounding community.
-She has dedicated and volunteered her time and talents by coordinating and contributing to events and programs in addition to raising funds for nearly two decades.
+Denise Dolor and her family have lived in South Whittier since 1975.
+She has been an active member of St. Gregory the Great parish and its surrounding community, while volunteering her time and talents by coordinating fund-raisers and community events for over two decades.

 Charles Luas and his wife of 54 years, Alice, have lived in the area since 1972.
 They raised six children, three boys and three girls, who all attended St. Gregory Catholic School.
 The girls all graduated from St. Paul High School while the boys all graduated from Cal High.

 Charles graduated from Santa Fe High School, in Santa Fe Springs, in 1961 and enlisted in the U.S. Air Force two weeks after graduation.
 While in the Air Force for eight years, he completed Electronics Technical Training in Mississippi, he was stationed in Northern Arizona (where he met his future wife), Northern New York, Northern France, Eastern Turkey, and Northern California.

 After his discharge from the Air Force in 1969, he began working for IBM as a Service Representative.
 He was promoted to Field Service Manager in 1977 and managed anywhere from 10 to 25 service personnel at any one time.
 During his tenure as a manager, he was given the task of being a Project Manager in a new venture that IBM was exploring.
 He did this for two years and was awarded the Regional Managers Award for excellence for bringing in over 20 million dollars in new business.